transloadit/uppy/website/src/docs/google-drive.md

 ## Options

-The Google Drive plugin has the following configurable options:
+The `@uppy/google-drive` plugin has the following configurable options:

 ```js
 uppy.use(GoogleDrive, {